-Global Health: Led by Dr. Deborah Rusy, residents can participate in global anesthesia efforts (including clinical service, education and training and research) to support patients and providers in low- and middle-income countries.
+Global health: Residents can participate in global anesthesia efforts (including clinical service, education and training and research) to support patients and providers in low- and middle-income countries.

 Simulation: Residents participate in simulation activities throughout their training.
 First-year simulations focus on procedural skills such as central line placement and advanced airway management.
 Clinical anesthesia sessions offer active training for crisis scenarios and rare anesthesia-related events and provide practice in difficult patient scenarios.

-Faculty Development: Faculty and residents participate in our yearly series of in-person and virtual interactive workshops to improve their teaching skills.
+Faculty development: Faculty and residents participate in our yearly series of in-person and virtual interactive workshops to improve their teaching skills.
 Recent topics include giving effective feedback and successfully mentoring learners.

-Teaching Opportunities: Residents and fellows have the opportunity to teach in many settings including leading medical student small-group sessions, teaching procedural skills in the UW Health Clinical Simulation Program and teaching students and junior residents in the operating room
+Teaching opportunities: Residents and fellows have the opportunity to teach in many settings including leading medical student small-group sessions, teaching procedural skills in the UW Health Clinical Simulation Program and teaching students and junior residents in the operating room.

-Continuing Education for Faculty: Continuing education for faculty, residents and anesthetists: MOCA, Arndt Airway, GE course: Among other continuing education opportunities, our course, Simulation in Anesthesia for the Practicing Anesthesiologist, fulfills the simulation education requirement for Maintenance of Certification in Anesthesiology (MOCA)® Part IV (Practice Performance Assessment and Improvement).
+Continuing education for faculty: Continuing education for faculty, residents and anesthetists: MOCA, Arndt Airway, GE course: Among other continuing education opportunities, our course, Simulation in Anesthesia for the Practicing Anesthesiologist, fulfills the simulation education requirement for Maintenance of Certification in Anesthesiology (MOCA)® Part IV (Practice Performance Assessment and Improvement).

-Undergraduate Shadowing Program: We support UW School of Medicine and Public Health's pre-health advising program that connects undergraduate students from underrepresented populations with mentors in the health care professions.
-For more information visit: program.
+Undergraduate shadowing program: We support UW School of Medicine and Public Health's pre-health advising program that connects undergraduate students from underrepresented populations with mentors in the health care professions.